pkrishna1801/system-design/README.md

 ##  Summary

-This setup uses Kafka as the streaming backbone, Kafka Streams for feature generation and enrichment, Redis for fast auxiliary data access, and DynamoDB for result storage.
-Keeping Redis out of the prediction path improves reliability and reduces latency, while CloudWatch and a DLQ ensure visibility into failures.
+This real-time, AWS-native architecture processes high-throughput clickstream data from Elasticsearch, enriches it with auxiliary data, performs fast inference, and logs results—all within ~90ms.
+It combines Kinesis, Flink, Redis, and Lambda for streaming, and uses DynamoDB for fast persistence.
+CloudWatch ensures visibility, while Redis lookups and batch Lambda processing help stay well within latency budgets.

-The system is horizontally scalable, low-latency, and production-ready under real-time constraints.
+The system is scalable, low-latency, and fault-tolerant, ready for production workloads up to 50,000 events/sec and beyond